 The nigger ran away, the fence on the farm needed to be chopped, and he couldn't chop well.

 Need money to use, the business of the timber shop is handed over to him, and he can't make money.

-Scarlett was blackmailed by the northerners and asked him to discuss it, and he just kept saying, what should we do, what should we do with all the southerners.
+Scarlett was blackmailed by the Northerners who asked him to discuss it, and he just kept saying, what should we do, what should we do with all the Southerners.
 The leisurely life we once had is no more.

 Scarlett had no choice but to marry an old man with a little spare money to hand over the ransom.
 Rhett later knew angrily and said that if he really loves you, even if he steals and robs you, he can't let you do it.